Fridge door alarm circuit (LDR, 555)

 - When the LDR is illuminated (the door is open), the voltage level on pin 2 of the first 555 timer goes low and its output (pin 3) begins to oscillate (square wave).

-When the voltage level of the first 555 output (pin 3) is on high level, it enable the second 555 timer, which oscillate like the first 555 timer, but at a higher frequency.
+When the voltage level of the first 555 output (pin 3) is on high level, it enables the second 555 timer, which oscillate like the first 555 timer, but at a higher frequency.
 The output of the second 555 timer is connected to a buzzer (Bz) that will beep.

 The circuit uses a 9 volt battery, and should be placed as close as possible to the inner light of the refrigerator.
 The circuit must be sealed in a waterproof box to prevent moisture from affecting its operation.

 List of components for the Fridge door alarm circuit

 - 2 x 555 timers (IC1, IC2)